mugraph-payments/mugraph/docs/crypto.md

 If this equality holds, it proves that $C$ originated from Bob's private key $k$, without Bob knowing the original message $x$.

-## Security Considerations
+### Security Considerations

 1. The security of BDHKE relies on the hardness of the Elliptic Curve Discrete Logarithm Problem (ECDLP).
 2. The blinding factor $r$ must be kept secret by Alice to maintain the blindness property.
 3. The $H$ function should be carefully chosen to ensure it maps uniformly to the elliptic curve and does not introduce vulnerabilities.

-## Additional Security Measure: Discrete Log Equality Proof
+## Discrete Log Equality Proof (DLEQ Proof)

-To prevent potential attacks where Bob might not correctly generate $C'$, an additional step can be included:
+To prevent potential attacks where Bob might not correctly generate $C'$, an additional step is included:

 Bob provides a Discrete Log Equality Proof (DLEQ) to demonstrate that the $k$ in $K = k \cdot G$ is the same $k$ used in $C' = k \cdot B'$.
 This proof can be implemented using a Schnorr signature as follows: